joelhawksley/identity/talks/2021/slides.md

 ^ S Sees if the class is a ViewModel

-^ S And if it is, adds an offense with a helpful message (I've shortened it here)
+^ S And if it is, adds an offense with a helpful message

+^ PAUSE

 ^ At our scale, if we want to do something consistently, the only answer is tooling and metrics that guide people toward the right solution.